Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/04/web-select-makes-copy-and-paste-easier.md

 :::figure{.inset}
 :img{src="/img/2022/04/web-select-table.jpg" alt="Just selected cells from a table are selected" loading="lazy"}
-:figcaption[Selecting some table cells]
+::figcaption[Selecting some table cells]
 :::

 If you paste the selected content into a document, you'll see how useful this is:

 :::figure{.inset}
 :img{src="/img/2022/04/web-select-paste-in-word.jpg" alt="Web selected partial table pasted into Word" loading="lazy"}
-:figcaption[Partial table pasted]
+::figcaption[Partial table pasted]
 :::